6 funds to buy as the gold price hits a six-month high

 “At the same time, a weakening dollar is reducing its cost to buyers in other currencies.
 Finally, gold is benefiting from its safe haven reputation at a time of heightened geo-political uncertainty.”

-There are really three ways investors can get exposure to gold in their portfolios: they can buy physical gold, buy gold miners, or buy a fund that focuses on both.
+There are three ways investors can get exposure to gold in their portfolios: they can buy physical gold, buy gold miners, or buy a fund that focuses on both.

 There are benefits and drawbacks to all of these approaches.

-Owning physical gold can come with significant costs such as storage fees and insurance.
+- Owning physical gold can come with significant costs such as storage fees and insurance.

-Using an ETF (exchange-traded fund) can cut these costs and make it easier to buy and sell – and you won’t have to store it yourself – but it won’t eliminate the drawbacks entirely.
+- Using an ETF (exchange-traded fund) can cut these costs and make it easier to buy and sell – and you won’t have to store it yourself – but it won’t eliminate the drawbacks entirely.
+There are usually management fees to pay and because gold doesn’t generate any cash flow, there’s no chance of a dividend.

 Funds that specialise in gold and gold miners

+The BlackRock World Mining Trust’s objective is to provide a “diversified investment in mining and metal assets worldwide”.
+It offers exposure not only to gold miners but also to other key resources such as copper and iron ore.
 Considering the role copper plays in the global economy, it makes a lot of sense for investors to have some exposure to this metal as well as gold.
 However, it’s not as sought after as gold as a store of value (gold is a byproduct of copper mining).

 The World Mining Trust is managed by Evy Hambro, who has 25 years of experience investing in the mining industry.
 And with the World Mining Trust, Hambro has the flexibility to invest where he believes the best returns can be found.

 “The managers attempt to identify the biggest trends or themes in the industry to help work out areas of opportunity in the market.
-Some of the more recent trends, electric vehicles and transition to clean energy for example, saw the managers increase their investments in certain precious metals,” Licsauer says.
+Some of the more recent trends, electric vehicles and transition to clean energy, for example, saw the managers increase their investments in certain precious metals,” Licsauer says.

 Hambro also manages BlackRock Gold & General.
 This fund aims to “grow investors’ money over the long term by investing primarily in gold mining companies from across the globe,” as Licsauer explains.